GluuFederation/cloud-native-edition/examples/multi-hosts/README.md

     Repeat for third LDAP server by running this command:

         docker stack deploy -c ldap-worker-2.yml gluu

-__NOTE__: OpenDJ containers are not deployed as service tasks because each of these containers requires a reachable unique address for establishing replication.
-Due to how the Docker service works, there's no guarantee that the address will still be unique after restart, hence OpenDJ containers are deployed via a plain `docker run` command.

 ### 6 - Deploy Registrator